mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^36) TTTHHEHEE T TTHHIRDHIIRRDD I IIMMPERIUMMPPEERRIIUUMM Most of the time, however, the Scout Service has a more peaceful role.
-There are three main branches of the service, overseen by the bureaucracy (that is, the scout service’s bureaucracy, not the Imperial administration).
+There are three main branches of the service, overseen by the bureaucracy (that is, the scout service's bureaucracy, not the Imperial administration).
 Within each branch there are various subdivisions, such as contact & liaison or security.
 However, personnel move between specialisms and even branches on a fairly